tithomas1/DEVNET-1223/README.md

 ## Setting up IOS-XR to allow Ansible

-Generate crypto keys on the target IOS-XR device:
+If not done already, generate crypto keys on the target IOS-XR device:

 ```commandline
 crypto key generate rsa